Cacti/documentation/Boost.md

 increase overall performance, and to reduce writing data to disk.
-This is still a valid case however, with improvements in InnoDB performance over the years combined with Flash storage, the need for using MySQL Memory Tables has diminshed.
+This is still a valid case however, with improvements in InnoDB performance over the years combined with Flash storage, the need for using MySQL Memory Tables has diminished.
 In some cases, for example when using MariaDB Galera, or MySQL Master/Slave replication, it can not be used.

 If you do wish to use Memory you have to pay close attention to the amount of